FilOzone/filecoin-pay/README.md

 ## Worked Example

-This worked example demonstrates how users interact with the FWS Payments contract through a typical service deal lifecycle.
+This worked example demonstrates how users interact with the FWS FilecoinPayV1 contract through a typical service deal lifecycle.

 ### 1. Initial Funding